personinblack/black/README.md

 ### now lets create some elements

-an element is an object that can be placed inside a pane. you can call elements as buttons but they are not just handling clicks. they can be used for decorating your inventories too. they determine how your inventories look and how they behave.
+an element is an object that can be placed inside a pane. you can think of elements as buttons but they are not just handling clicks; they can be used for decorating your inventories too. they determine how your inventories look and how they behave.

 black comes with two element objects, `BasicElement` and `LiveElement`.